elixir-lang/elixir/README.md

     { :if, 0, [{ :!, 0, [{:==, 1, [{:+, 1, [2, 2]}, 5]}]},
       do: { :call_function, 1, [] }] }

 In other words, unquote is a mechanism to inject expressions into the tree being quoted and is essential to the meta-programming mechanism.
-Elixir also provides `unquote_splice`.
+Elixir also provides `unquote_splicing`.

 ### Locals and macros